jamesrwoodruff/SpringRESTPrototypes/README.md

 * Including MediaType.APPLICATION_XML_VALUE (in addition to MediaType.APPLICATION_JSON_VALUE) to controller method getBook.
 * Having JAXB annotations (e.g., @XmlRootElement) in the domain class (Book).

-After these are in place the data can be pulled in either json or xml format by appending the extension to the url (*.../SpringRESTPrototype02/book/3.json*) or xml format (*.../SpringRESTPrototype02/book/3.xml*).
+If these are in place, the data can be pulled in either json or xml format by appending the extension to the url (*.../SpringRESTPrototype02/book/3.json*) or xml format (*.../SpringRESTPrototype02/book/3.xml*).